clk-project/clk/README.md

 `clk hello`

-Take a look at `clk alias show` and `clk parameter show` to see how those are nicely put in the recipe.
+Take a look at `clk alias show` and `clk parameter show` to see how those are nicely put in the extension.

-And see how easy it is to disable the whole hello recipe at once with.
+And see how easy it is to disable the whole hello extension at once with.

-`clk recipe disable hello`
+`clk extension disable hello`

 And see how it cleaned the parameters and the aliases.

-Remove the whole recipe at once with.
+Remove the whole extension at once with.

-`clk recipe remove hello`
+`clk extension remove hello`

 What is this global word in `--global-hello`?